Is There A “Back Door” Method For The Government To Pay Down The Federal Debt Using Private Savings?

 For decades we have known that the time would come when Social Security & Medicare costs would begin a rapid and explosive growth upwards.
 That time is no longer the distant future - but something that will take place next year, and the year after, and the year after.
-The long expected storm is now upon us, and as analyzed here, the amounts involved are staggering and they will arrive much faster than most people realize, with profound implications for the national debt, retirement savings and benefit payments.
+As analyzed here, the amounts involved are staggering and they will arrive much faster than most people realize, with profound implications for the national debt, retirement savings and benefit payments.

 If you find these "eye-openers" to be interesting and useful, there is an entire free book of them available here, including many that are only in the book.
 The advantage to the book is that the tutorials can build on each other, so that in combination we can find ways of defending ourselves, and even learn how to position ourselves to benefit from the hidden redistributions of wealth.